jeff665547/Project-ChipImgProc/doc/modules/installation.md

 ```

-Manually build (g++/MinGW)
+Manually build (g++/MinGW) {#manually-build-gcc}
 =======================

 If you don't want to use Hunter in your client project, you may build the ChipImgProc manually.

-In this case, ChipImgProc still use Hunter to maintain its self's upstream but
+In this case, ChipImgProc still uses Hunter to maintain its dependencies and the user will need to manually imports these libraries.
-there wouldn't be any Hunter code in client project but because ChipImgProc use a plenty of packages, the library link of client project probably complicates.

 Build requirements (g++/MinGW)
 ------------------